Out and Wonderful: Durham Pride All Year Long

 Women-owned and operated since 2020, Hex Neon creates custom, beautifully crafted neon signs for businesses and individuals all across the East Coast.
 With intentionality and respect for the craft, they "eat, sleep and breath REAL neon."
 Join co-owner and operator Danielle "DJ" James for Neon Date Night, a beginner class where you and your sweetie or best bud will create your own neon sign with DJ's help.

-As chef Chris McLaurin prepares to open a brick-and-mortar café at ATC in late 2025, he's popping up twice a week with incredible sweet and savory buns, chocolate chip cookies and soft pretzels.
+As chef Chris McLaurin prepares to open a brick-and-mortar café at ATC in late spring of 2026, he's popping up twice a week with incredible sweet and savory buns, chocolate chip cookies and soft pretzels.
 Order ahead for pickup Fridays at Cocoa Cinnamon on Hillsborough Road.
 The same shop keeps the pastry cases stocked with baked goods from Lutra, so you're in luck if you missed the pre-order window this week.
+Lutra holds pop-ups all around town, like Hatch Burritos and So/If on Sundays.
 If you opt to roll the dice and stop by for an in-person order, arrive early as the pop-ups often sell out.
-Lutra also slings their delicious pastries at the North Durham Farmer's Market every 1st and 3rd Saturday and takes over the kitchen at Cheeni for Sunday brunch.
+Lutra also slings their delicious pastries at the North Durham Farmer's Market every 1st and 3rd Saturday.

 Carly Miller is a Durham-based wedding officiant offering their services to couples all across North Carolina.
 Carly uses their Masters degree from Duke Divinity School and years of experience as a wedding professional to craft amazing, unique ceremonies for each of their clients.
 "As a member of the LBGTQIA+ community, I have a particular passion for creating inclusive ceremonies that reflect the beautiful diversity of love."